-In Compliance with Rule 19(12) of the Rulebook of the Nigerian Stock Exchange Shareholders and other holders of the Company's Securities reserve the rights to ask questions not only at the meeting but also in writing prior to the meeting.
+In Compliance with Rule 19 (12) of the Rulebook of the Nigerian Exchange Limited Shareholders and other holders of the Company's Securities reserve the rights to ask questions not only at the meeting but also in writing prior to the meeting.
 Such Shareholders or holders of other securities of the company may submit to the office of the Company Secretary written memoranda of their questions, observations or concerns arising from the Annual Reports and Accounts at least one week before the date of the Annual General Meeting.

 VI.
-ELECTRONIC ANNUAL REPORT
+ELECTIONIC ANNUAL REPORT

-The soft copy of the 2019 Annual Report can be accessed on our website and sent to our shareholders who have provided their email addresses and WhatsApp numbers to the Registrars.
-The company plans to have a live streaming of the meeting to allow other shareholders join the meeting virtually, the link to join the meeting will be sent to Shareholders who have provided their email addresses and WhatsApp numbers to the Registrars.
-Shareholders who are interested in receiving soft copy of the 2019 Annual Report and/or joining the meeting virtually should request via email to info@carnationregistrars.com.
+The soft copy of the 2020 Annual Report can be accessed on our website and sent to our shareholders who have provided their email addresses and WhatsApp numbers to the Registrars.
+The Company plans to have a live streaming of the meeting to allow other shareholders join the meeting virtually, the link to join the meeting will be sent to Shareholders who have provided their email addresses and WhatsApp numbers to the Registrars.
+Shareholders who are interested in receiving soft copy of the 2020 Annual Report and/or joining the meeting virtually should request via email to info@carnationregistrars.com may nominate a shareholder as a member of the Audit Committee by giving notice in writing of such nomination to the Company Secretary at least twenty-one (21) days before the Annual General Meeting.
+Section 404(5) of the Companies and Allied Matters Act 2020 provides that all the members of the Audit Committee shall be financially literate and at least one (1) member shall be a member of a professional accounting body in Nigeria established by an Act of the National Assembly.
+The Code of Corporate Governance issued by the Financial Reporting Council of Nigeria also provides that members of the Audit Committee should be financially literate and able to read and interpret financial statements.
+Consequently, detailed curriculum